visres-ucsd/visres-dev-guide/README.md

-# Shiley Eye Institute - Development Guide
+# Vision Research - Development Guide

 The purpose of this repository is to document best practices that individuals and teams should undertake when writing code as part of UCSD vision research.